GET A CASH OFFER NOW

 - The Home Affordable Foreclosure Alternatives Program: This program helps those who are not able to secure a permanent loan modification or cannot avoid foreclosure.
 HAFA provides protection and money to eligible borrowers who decide to do a short sale or a deed-in-lieu of foreclosure.

-- Second Lien Modification Program: This program helps homeowners with a second mortgage on their home.
+- Second Lien Modification Program: This program - also known as 2MP - helps homeowners with a second mortgage on their home.
 This applies to properties where the first mortgage was modified under the Home Affordable Modification Program.
+2MP coordinates with HAMP's first mortgage modification program to lower payments on second mortgages and offer comprehensive affordability solutions for homeowners.

 In addition to these federal programs, the Texas Health and Human Services Commission can help set you up with a foreclosure prevention counselor.
 Counseling and other services that are provided will include a financial analysis of your specific situation, research to determine the current value of your home, mediation and loan workout solutions, and a review of all other available options, such as refinancing or restructuring of the mortgage.